Earlopain/rubocop/CONTRIBUTING.md

 $ codespell --ignore-words=codespell.txt
 ```

+If you have `codespell` installed locally, it will automatically run with `bundle exec rake`.

 ### Linting YAML files

 We are running [yamllint](https://github.com/adrienverge/yamllint) for linting YAML files.
 This is also run by [GitHub Actions](https://github.com/rubocop/rubocop/blob/master/.github/workflows/linting.yml).